-Fortunately, there are some possible solutions to this problem: the administration of veterans is stricter than the FHA on private roads.
-Chapter 12 of the VA Manual states that “private roads must be protected by a sustainable facility and maintained by a owners` association or a common maintenance contract.”
-There are time bombs in the process of buying a home that can explode in the last hour without preparation.
-Such a dreaded last-second request sounds like, “Please send us the private road maintenance contract for this road.”
+Chapter 12 of the VA Manual states: “Private roads shall be protected by a permanent easement AND maintained by an association of owners or a joint maintenance contract.
+Fortunately, there are possible solutions to this problem: veterans` management is stricter than the FHA on private roads.
+Chapter 12 of the VA Manual states that “private roads must be protected by a sustainable facility and maintained by a community of owners or a joint maintenance contract.”
+There are time bombs when buying a house, which can explode in the last hour without preparation.
+Such a dreaded last-second request looks like, “Please send us the private road maintenance contract for this road.”
 Too often, there is no maintenance contract.
-Then begins the fear with the idea of putting 40 owners on the street to sign an agreement in the next 24 hours.
-The courtist is then in danger.
+Then the fear starts with the idea of bringing 40 homeowners on the road to sign an agreement in the next 24 hours.
+The courtier is then in danger.
 If you are a real estate agent or mortgage lender, you have experienced this.
-As a general rule, large municipalities already have a road maintenance contract.
-In addition, they have an HOA that more than likely maintains the roads.
+As a rule, large municipalities already have a road maintenance contract.
+In addition, they have a HOA, which most likely maintains the roads.